Renting Vs. Buying for a Road Trip in New Zealand

 The disadvantage of buying a car, apart from the time and effort taken to buy and sell a vehicle, is if your car needs to be repaired.
 While there are plenty of used cars that are reliable for a road trip in New Zealand, it’s not uncommon to buy a car that has faults or breaks down during the trip.
 Repairing it can cost from hundreds to thousands of dollars.
 However, there are ways to greatly reduce this risk, such as having a pre-purchase inspection before buying the car.
 We recommend following our tips in Buying a Car in New Zealand Step 1: Car Inspection and Buying a Car in New Zealand Step 2: Test Drive.
 Both of these steps apply for buying both a car or a campervan in New Zealand.
 Furthermore, if you are buying a campervan, be sure that all the appliances work and that it has a valid self-containment and electrical certificate if you are wanting the option to freedom camp and use powered sites in holiday parks.

-Alternatively, another way to avoid “buying a dud” is to buy a car or campervan from a dealer that guarantees to buy the vehicle back from you.
+Another way to avoid “buying a dud” is to buy a car or campervan from a dealer that guarantees to buy the vehicle back from you.
 Generally, buy-back dealers invest in maintaining their vehicles to a high standard, so they have a lot to gain in having you sell the vehicle back to them once you have finished using it.
 As an added bonus, this relieves the stress of selling your car at the end of your trip.
-Look out for dealers with a buy-back or selling-back agreement, like Kiwi Road Trips.

 No Age Restrictions